vmware-tanzu/tanzu-framework/addons/README.md

 Once cloned the cb resource has no linkage to a cbt until a new version of tkr is rolled out and the tkr components update the version

 The next set of APIs are used to provide values for configuring packages in ClusterBootstrap.
-Tanzu-framework defines a set of APIs for core packages, but they can be overriden by an OEM distributor of Tanzu by bringing their own mechanism of configuring their package.
+Tanzu-framework defines a set of APIs for core packages, but they can be overridden by an OEM distributor of Tanzu by bringing their own mechanism of configuring their package.
 See the provider model below for more information

 1. **KappControllerConfig** - This is a resource that represents the configuration of kapp-controller carvel package.